-If you’re planning on a Thanksgiving with fewer friends or family members this year, why not spring for a splurge-worthy wine for the occasion!
+If you’re planning spending the holidays with fewer friends or family members this year, why not spring for a splurge-worthy wine for the occasion!
 Upgrading your holiday feast with wine is a lot easier with fewer glasses to pour.
 Find a few of our favorite high-end bottles HERE.

 We’re big fans of Oregon pinots—they have a ton of finesse and that includes the Domaine Drouhin Roserock Oregon Pinot Noir.
 This one comes from the highly acclaimed Willamette Valley known for producing stellar pinots.
 It has a soft, velvety mouthfeel with a luscious balance of blackberries, black cherries, and delicate layers of minerality. $36